yoosuf/DX-Auth/README.md

   * Most of the feature is optional, means you can turn it off in config file, delete it, or just don’t use it.

 DX Auth is tested in CI 2.1

+Contributing to DX-Auth
+===
+Your feedback is very welcome and will make this library much much better for you, me and everyone else.
+Besides feedback on code, features, suggestions and bug reports, you may want to actually make an impact on the code.
+For this:

+* Fork it.

+* Fix it.

+* Test it.

+* Commit it.

+Send me a pull request so I’ll… Pull it.

+If you feel DX-Auth has made your life easier, and you would like to express your thanks via a donation, my paypal email is in the contact details.